 wp_get_schedules()

-Retrieve supported event recurrence schedules.
+Retrieves supported event recurrence schedules.

 Description

-The default supported recurrences are ‘hourly’, ‘twicedaily’, and ‘daily’.
-A plugin may add more by hooking into the ‘cron_schedules’ filter.
 The filter accepts an array of arrays.
-The outer array has a key that is the name of the schedule or for example ‘weekly’.
+The outer array has a key that is the name of the schedule, for example ‘monthly’.
 The value is an array with two keys, one is ‘interval’ and the other is ‘display’.

 The ‘interval’ is a number in seconds of when the cron job should run.
-So for ‘hourly’, the time is 3600 or 60_60.
-For weekly, the value would be 60_60_24_7 or 604800.
-The value of ‘interval’ would then be 604800.

-For your plugin, you will be passed an array. you can easily add your schedule by doing the following.
+For your plugin, you will be passed an array.
+You can easily add your schedule by doing the following.

 // Filter parameter variable name is 'array'.

-$array['weekly'] = array(
+$array['monthly'] = array(

-'interval' => 604800,
+'interval' => MONTH_IN_SECONDS,

-'display' => __( 'Once Weekly' )
+'display' => __( 'Once Monthly' )

 );